Emory & Henry marching band prepares for New Year’s parade in Rome

 EMORY — Just four years removed from restarting its marching band program after a 50-year absence, Emory & Henry College’s band has more than doubled in size and is now just a month away from performing on a global stage.

 On Jan.
-1, Emory & Henry’s band will be one of two representing the U.S. in a parade that fills the streets of Rome, Italy, and ends in St. Peter’s Square for the Pope’s New Year’s blessing.
+1, Emory & Henry’s band will be one of two representing the United States in a parade that fills the streets of Rome and ends in St. Peter’s Square for the pope’s New Year’s blessing.

-“As a music major, it’s kind of like the cherry on top of all of it — getting to do something that you want to do for the rest of your life, but getting to do it on an international scale,” Kaitlin Howell, a junior from Chilhowie, said in a recent interview on the college campus.
+“As a music major, it’s kind of like the cherry on top of all of it — getting to do something that you want to do for the rest of your life, but getting to do it on an international scale,” said Kaitlin Howell, a junior from Chilhowie.

-Howell is one of 67 students going on the band’s seven-day trip to Rome, which includes a service project in addition to the parade performance.
+Howell is one of 67 students going on the band’s seven-day trip to Rome, which includes a service project focused on people experiencing hunger and homelessness in addition to the parade performance.

 The cross-Atlantic trip has been a number of years in the making, said Matthew Frederick, Emory & Henry’s associate provost of academic affairs and director of bands.

 When the school revived its marching band in 2015, 43 students participated.
-The band has now reached 90 people — or just under 10% of the school’s undergraduate population, which the college’s website states is 1,019 students.
+The band has now reached 90 people — or just under 10% of the school’s undergraduate population, which its website says is 1,019 students.

-The band regularly plays at football games, performs in exhibitions and sponsors the Chilhowie Apple Festival Band Competition for high schools.
+The band regularly plays at football games, performs in exhibitions and sponsors the Chilhowie Apple Festival Band Competition.
 The Rome trip is a new step.

 “In the past, I’ve taken students on concert trips to Germany and Austria and China, but we’ve never done anything with the marching band in terms of something big like that,” Frederick said.